-Future Curators was an exciting new creative learning program, giving students across NSW the chance to connect with experienced curators and to activate the Kaldor Public Art Projects archive.
+Future Curators was an exciting new creative learning program, giving students across NSW the chance to connect with experienced curators and to activate the Kaldor Public Art Projects Digital Archive.

 Over 9 weeks, independent curators Micheal Do, James Gatt and Talia Smith led students on an in-depth exploration of the archive, uncovering new stories and themes from the organisation’s rich 51-year history, as they created their own collaborative online exhibitions.